romulofranco/ecommerce/README.markdown

     http://localhost:9090/login

+The payload credentials can be used on postman and these are:
+    *{"username":"romulo","password":"12345"}*
-The payload credentials are: *{"username":"romulo","password":"12345"}* or provide this credentials in the default spring boot login page.
+or provide that in the default spring boot login page.

 ### Demo